mw-orcl/adb-connectors/microsoft-power-bi/power-bi-desktop/power-bi-connector-guide.md

 Error: "Oracle: ORA-12154: TNS:could not resolve the connect identifier specified"

-Check that you have added the user environment variables properly.  ie: TNS_ADMIN and path to wallet directory
+Check that you have added the user environment variables properly.  ie: TNS_ADMIN and path to tnsnames.ora and sqlnet.ora

 ```
 C:\WINDOWS\system32>echo %TNS_ADMIN%

-C:\Wallet\Wallet files...
+C:\<Oracle Home\network\admin
 ```

 Note: A restart of the Windows OS or the Power BI application may be needed for the environment variables to take effect.